ginoskotheon/bookapp/README.md

  - User Story: I can propose a trade and wait for the other user to accept the trade.

 ##### Known issues
- - When the user profile is updated after a book search, it doesn't update everywhere.
+ - I had to intialize the "library" in the db.

 ##### View a live demo: